mxc-commons/MxcLayoutScheme/README.md

 Special Child Template Names
 ----------------------------

-You can configure `default_child_view_models` globally for a particular scheme and override these default settings if needed in each particular rule using `child_view_models`.

 A child view model is defined by an array entry `<capture> => <templateName>`. `templateName` is either the name of an explicitly registered template in the ViewManager's `template_map` or a template name which can automatically be resolved via the ViewManager's `template_path_stack`.

 Additionally, there are two reserved values which you can use instead: `'<default>'` and `'<none>'` (including < and >)